andrew-demb/certificationy-cli/README.md

 ```
 > You must use the minimum version 1.12 of Docker.

-To install the docker-composer, please also refer to the official documentation: https://docs.docker.com/compose/install/.
+To install the docker compose, please also refer to the official documentation: https://docs.docker.com/compose/install/.

-Once docker-composes installed (install it globally to be able and access from anywhere), to check its proper functioning, run `docker-compose -v`, you should get something like suit:
+Once docker compose installed (install it globally to be able and access from anywhere), to check its proper functioning, run `docker compose version`, you should get something like this:

 ```
-$ docker-compose -v
+$ docker compose version
-Docker-composer version 1.10.0, build 4bd6f1a
+Docker Compose version v2.29.7
 ```

-> You must use the docker-compose version 1.10 minimum.
+> You must use the docker-compose version 2.0 minimum.

 A makefile allows you to manipulate the container simply and easily.
 You have to be able to run `make -v`, which you are ready to choose: